Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận27/12/2024

-(CLO) China has approved the construction of the world's largest hydroelectric dam, marking the start of the ambitious project in the eastern Tibetan Plateau.
+(CLO) China has approved the construction of the world's largest hydroelectric dam, marking the start of an ambitious project in the eastern Tibetan Plateau.

-The dam, which will be built downstream of the Yarlung Zangbo River, will be capable of generating 300 billion kilowatt hours of electricity per year, according to estimates by the China Power Construction Corporation in 2020.
-That is three times the designed capacity of the Three Gorges Dam, currently the world's largest, with a capacity of 88.2 billion kWh, in central China.
+The dam, which will be built downstream of the Yarlung Zangbo River, will be capable of generating 300 billion kilowatt hours of electricity per year, according to estimates by the Power Construction Corporation of China in 2020.
+This is three times the designed capacity of the Three Gorges Dam, currently the world's largest dam with a capacity of 88.2 billion kWh, in central China.

-China starts construction on world's largest hydroelectric project image 1
+China starts construction on world's largest hydroelectric project, picture 1

 Three Gorges Dam.
 Photo: Wiki

-The Yarlung Zangbo River, a 50-kilometer stretch of the river that rises an impressive 2,000 meters, offers great hydropower potential but also poses unique challenges.
-The cost of building the dam, including engineering costs, is expected to surpass the 254.2 billion yuan ($34.83 billion) cost of the Three Gorges Dam, including the relocation of some 1.4 million displaced people.
-That is four times the initial estimate of 57 billion yuan.
+A section of the Yarlung Zangbo River rises an impressive 2,000 meters over a 50-kilometer range, offering huge hydropower potential but also posing unique challenges.
+The dam’s construction costs, including engineering, are expected to surpass the 254.2 billion yuan ($34.83 billion) cost of the Three Gorges Dam, including the relocation of some 1.4 million displaced people.
+That’s four times the original estimate of 57 billion yuan.

 Officials say hydropower projects in Tibet, which is believed to hold more than a third of China's hydropower potential, will not have a major impact on the environment or downstream water supplies.